-Applications for the next session (Autumn 2020) will open early September 2019.
+Applications for study in the next session (Autumn 2021) are now open.

 Applying as a domestic (local) student

 If you are an Australian or New Zealand citizen, Australian permanent resident or a humanitarian visa holder, you can lodge your application quickly and easily online directly to UTS.
-Visit the page to learn about how to apply and submit your application.
+Visit the UTS Postgraduate Admissions page to learn about how to apply and submit your application.